Gordon Mar

-Gordon Mar (born August 15, 1962) is an American politician from San Francisco.
-He was a member of the San Francisco Board of Supervisors from 2019 to 2023, representing District 4.
+Gordon Mar (born August 15, 1962) is an organizer for the National Union of Healthcare Workers and an American former politician from San Francisco.
+He was a member of the San Francisco Board of Supervisors from 2019 to 2023, and represented District 4.
 He is the twin brother of former District 1 supervisor Eric Mar.

 District 4 includes the western San Francisco neighborhoods of Central Sunset, Outer Sunset, Parkside, Outer Parkside, and Pine Lake Park.

 Political career

-He was Executive Director of Jobs with Justice San Francisco and the Chinese Progressive Association.
+He was the executive director of Jobs with Justice San Francisco and the Chinese Progressive Association.

 San Francisco Board of Supervisors

 After incumbent District 4 Supervisor Katy Tang declined to run for re-election in 2018, Mar filed papers to run for the District 4 seat in the November election.
 In the months leading up to the race, the campaigns of both Mar and his primary opponent, Jessica Ho, were criticized for "mudslinging" tactics.
 A Mar campaign staffer was caught tearing down a poster for Ho.

 Mar was elected supervisor for District 4 on November 6, 2018, receiving 10,314 first preference votes (36.29 percent of all valid votes).
 After allocation of preferences from eliminated candidates in San Francisco's ranked-choice voting system, Mar received 56.84 percent of final-round votes, compared to 43.16 percent for runner-up Jessica Ho, an aide to the incumbent supervisor Katy Tang.

 Mar led negotiations with San Francisco Mayor London Breed to fully fund City College of San Francisco's free tuition program for ten years beginning in 2019, and negotiated a deal to provide full reserve funding for raises for San Francisco Unified School District educators.

 Mar has called on SFPD to release aggregated demographic data on Asian-American crime victims, following an increase in hate crimes in San Francisco and several high-profile attacks on members of the Chinese community, and announced legislation requiring this data to be released annually.

 Mar is the author of a number of ordinances reforming San Francisco's electoral system and addressing money in politics, including 2019's Proposition F addressing pay-to-play politics, corporate contributions, and dark-money donations, and Public Financing 2.0, which tripled the impact of San Francisco's public financing program for elections.

 In November 2022, Mar lost his bid for re-election to Joel Engardio.
-With the redistricting process, Engardio was eligible to run in District 4 after running and losing three prior campaigns for Supervisor in District 7.
-With this loss, Mar became the first elected Supervisor in the ranked-choice era to lose their reelection bid.
+With this loss, Mar became the first elected supervisor in the ranked-choice era to lose a reelection bid.